jestin-g/Project-Euler-C/README.md

 # Project-Euler-C
-Proposals for solutions to Project Euler problems.
+Proposals for solutions to Project Euler problems in C.

 [Project Euler](https://projecteuler.net)